 Authentic spiritual talismans are traditionally constructed using natural fibers like hand-knotted hemp, cotton, or wax cords, rather than synthetic elastic.
 Elastic cords degrade quickly, snap under tension, and are a hallmark of mass-produced, factory-assembled jewelry.
 Natural knotted cords provide absolute structural integrity, ensuring that heavy, high-density stones—such as ancient glass, turquoise, and raw crystals—remain secure and energetically grounded.
+For the full three-way picture — hand-knotting versus glued and elastic construction — see how crystal jewelry is made without glue, wire, or metal clasps.

 The Material Wisdom: The Cost of Convenience